cwells/adhd/README.md

     >>> django.setup()
     >>>

-If you have `always: false` for the `python` plugin, then the virtual env won't be started.
+If you have `autoload: false` for the `python` plugin, then the virtual env won't be started.
 You can forcibly load the plugin from the cli, which will cause the virtual env to be activated:

     adhd example --plugin python:on bash